safe-global/safe-modules/modules/passkey/README.md

 A proxy contract is uniquely deployed for each Passkey signer.
 The signer information i.e, Public key co-ordinates, Verifier address, Singleton address are immutable.
 All calls to the signer are forwarded to the `SafeWebAuthnSignerSingleton` contract.

 Use of `SafeWebAuthnSignerProxy` provides gas savings compared to the whole contract deployment for each signer creation.
-The `SafeWebAuthnSignerProxy` contract is a proxy contract that forwards calls to the `SafeWebAuthnSignerSingleton` contract which is a singleton contract.
 Both `SafeWebAuthnSignerProxy` and `SafeWebAuthnSignerSingleton` use no storage slots to avoid storage access violations defined in ERC-4337.
 The details on gas savings can be found in [this PR](https://github.com/safe-global/safe-modules/pull/370).
 This non-standard proxy contract appends signer information i.e., public key co-ordinates, and verifier data to the calldata before forwarding call to the singleton contract.

 ### [SafeWebAuthnSignerSingleton](./contracts/SafeWebAuthnSignerSingleton.sol)